 Just south of the river, the Old Town Historic District celebrates the restoration of 5 endangered historic buildings of various architectural styles, including those of San Angelo's pioneer architect, Oscar Ruffini.

 The 1910 Orient Santa Fe Depot is home to the San Angelo Railway Museum and features two authentic locomotives, a boxcar, and a caboose on permanent display.
-An earlier depot was rebuilt in 2004 at its original location just north of downtown.
-Both were built in the picturesque Santa Fe Spanish style with red tile roofs.
+An earlier depot was rebuilt in 2004 at its original location just north of downtown on Chadbourne St. Both were built in the picturesque Santa Fe Spanish style with red tile roofs.
 Read more about the railroad in the history link.

 Artists will paint all over the Downtown San Angelo area.
 Favorite sites among locals and guests to town include: